dimonovdd/Xamarin.MediaGallery/README.md

 ## iOS (Optional)

-In the iOS project's AppDelegate that is launched, this plugin must be initialized in the FinishedLaunching method:
+In the iOS project's AppDelegate that is launched, this plugin can be initialized in the FinishedLaunching method:

 ```csharp
 public override bool FinishedLaunching(UIApplication app, NSDictionary options)